YawnBear/imaginehack2026/PRD.md

 1. Cloud credentials are not required for the MVP and must not be stored in the frontend.
 2. Backend secrets must be stored as Render environment variables.
 3. The frontend may only expose public configuration such as `NEXT_PUBLIC_API_BASE_URL`.
-4. Approval mutations must be validated on the backend.
+4. Review mutations must be validated on the backend against the finding's required reviewer role.
 5. Audit records must not be editable through normal review actions.
+6. Fake RBAC is for the hackathon demo only and must not be presented as production authentication.

 ### Reliability